-We met at the reception, loaded our luggage on to the jeep, and started our road journey with a short stop for breakfast on the highway.
-We picked up our support team members at Pokhara after 90 minutes and had another three more hours of driving before we started our trek.
+We met at the reception, loaded our luggage onto the jeep, and started our road journey with a short stop for breakfast on the highway.
+We picked up our support team members at Pokhara after 90 minutes and had three more hours of driving before starting our trek.
 We drove to cover our lost time and to be back on schedule.
-It is possible these days with the growing road network in the Annapurna area.
+So it is possible these days with the growing road network in the Annapurna area.

 We got dropped off at Tirkhedhunga, walked for about twenty minutes before stopping for our pre-ordered lunch.
-We had a pretty steep ascend on steps for two hours to Ulleri.
-Paul found it difficult with the temperatures around the low twenties Celsius having come from Wyoming, where it was still around zero degrees.
+After that, we had a pretty steep ascend on steps for two hours to Ulleri.
+Paul found it difficult with the temperatures around the low twenties Celsius, coming from Wyoming, where it was still around zero degrees.

 We had been hiking towards Banthanti from Ulleri when we got caught in a hailstorm.
 We had just managed to find shelter in a tea shop when it started hailing heavily.
 The golf ball-sized made loud banging noise when it hit the tin roofs.
 Pretty soon, the path and fields were white with the hailstones.
 It stopped after 30 minutes of the inundant hail storm.
 We reached Banthanti in twenty minutes; it was the stop for the night.

 We started our hike after breakfast amidst the oak and Rhododendron forest with soothing sounds of flowing streams.
 We stopped for many photos to absorb the surroundings as it was a short 3-4 hours of hiking.
 We had planned to go up to Poonhill 3210 meters if the weather was good so we could enjoy the sunset.
 It also meant that we did not have to get up in the dark to go up Poonhill for sunrise and avoid the crowd.